Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 > If your SDR isn't showing up, make sure that it is being recognized by your computer and that the drivers are installed properly.
 If it's visible by other programs but now SatDump, ensure all SatDump dependencies are installed.

 Once you have selected your SDR, you can select a sampling rate appropriate for the signal you are about to decode; this depends on the symbol rate of the target signal.
 Your sampling rate should be **at least** roughly twice the <abbr title="How quickly the signal transmits data, expressed in symbols per second">symbol rate</abbr> of the signal.
 2.048 Msps is perfectly adequate for VHF signals described here, while 2.4 Msps is enough for most L band signals.
 Please note that higher sampling rates don't hurt the signal as long as you don't begin to <abbr title="This is when your computer can't handle all the data coming from your SDR, loses some of it.
-It shows as the audio occassionally disappearing on APT and spikes on the viterbi graph on LRPT.">drop samples</abbr>.
+It shows as spikes on the viterbi graph.">drop samples</abbr>.

 > I.e. if a signal has a symbol rate of 1 Msym/s, a sampling rate of **at least** 2 Msps is recommended